PickNikRobotics/moveit_pro_training_ws/doc/03_configuration_packages.md

     )
 ```

 And that's it.
-Congratiulations: an AprilTag detection service is now present in the Gazebo site config, enabling AprilTag Behaviors to work.
+Congratulations: an AprilTag detection service is now present in the Gazebo site config, enabling AprilTag Behaviors to work.
 If you want to test that things are working as intended you can `docker exec` into the container and check the ROS 2 node and service lists:

 ```console